News & Highlights

 Caitlin’s work appears in The Golden Shovel Anthology, edited by Patricia Smith, Ravi Shankar, and Peter Kahn (University of Arkansas Press).
 The anthology features poems written in a new form known as “The Golden Shovel,” which was created by Terrance Hayes in honor of Gwendolyn Brooks.
 Contributors include Rita Dove, Edward Hirsch, Jericho Brown, Stephen Dunn, Major Jackson, and Jean Valentine.
 To learn more about the anthology and purchase a copy, you can click here.
 You can also find information about it on the Poetry Foundation website if you click here

 Caitlin participated as a translator in “Breaking Barriers: El Arte de la Traducción Poética” (“The Art of Poetic Translation”) at the 36th annual Conference in Romance Languages and Literatures.
 She worked with Bolivian poet Giovanni Bello on a project that involved the two of them translating each other’s work.
-They discussed the process on a panel of other translators, including Spanish-to-English translators Eugenia Mazur, Paola Cadena-Pardo, Diego Mora, and Stephanie Alcantar, and English-to-Spanish translators Ondrej Pazdirek, Linwood Rumney, Brenda Peynado, and Laura Thompson.
+They discussed the process on a panel of other translators, including Spanish-to-English translators Eugenia Mazur, Paola Cadena-Pardo, Diego Mora, and Stephanie Alcantar, and English-to-Spanish translators Ondrej Pazdirek, Linwood Rumney, and Brenda Peynado.